 March 28th is a special day for cats; it is Respect Your Cat Day.
 Isn’t every day respect your cat day, you ask?
 Well, for many of us, yes it is, we love, cherish and respect our cats greatly.

-Some claim this day came about because King Richard II banned the consumption of cat meat on 28th March 1384, however, there is not much information on this other than on cat sites who repeat this legend.
-While a nice story, it is unlikely.
+Some claim this day came about because King Richard II banned the consumption of cat meat on 28th March 1384.
+While a nice story, it is unlikely and there is no evidence to back up this claim.

 It’s easy to think that respecting a cat is showing it some extra attention, buying a toy or feeding its favourite dinner, that’s not respecting a cat, it is spoiling a cat, I’m not saying that’s a bad thing.
 I want us to look at how to respect our cats, to dig deep and understand the cat’s true psyche.